Shinto (literally, the way of the gods) is the native Japanese

 direct lineage from the gods was reflected in a feeling of Japanese

-superiority, which in turn fed the miltary expansion of the Japanese
+superiority, which in turn fed the military expansion of the Japanese

 Empire.
 State Shinto was considered the official belief of the

-entire Japanese race and was embodied in the huge number of shrines,
+entire Japanese race and was embodied in the huge number of jinja,

 large and small, throughout the country.
-The great shrines are
+The great jinja are

 grouped into five main categories, based on: traditional Shinto,